Plurals

 There are a red car, blue car and a police car here

-> get cars
+> get carsred car: Taken.

 blue car: Taken.